 We are here to help people

-or at risk of homelessness
+who are homeless or at risk of homelessness

 WE HAVE A RANGE OF SERVICES TO HELP PEOPLE WHO ARE HOMELESS OR AT RISK OF HOMELESSNESS

 The last official count of people sleeping rough in Bristol was recorded as 98 in Autumn 2019 – this doesn’t include people sofa-surfing, staying in vehicles or unsafe buildings.
-ARA is keen to play its part in reducing homelessness across Bristol.
+Ara is keen to play its part in reducing homelessness across Bristol.